-Cheese is delicious eaten all by itself or as an addition to favorite recipes.
-Try it as a midmorning or midafternoon snack, with veggie sticks or cucumber rounds on Phase 1 or paired with whole-wheat crackers or fresh fruit (Phase 2), tossed in salads, or added to pasta on Phase 2.
+In addition to enjoying cheese in recipes, you can include it in your midmorning or midafternoon snack, with veggie sticks or cucumber rounds on Phase 1 or paired with whole-wheat crackers or fresh fruit on Phase 2.
 Just don’t overdo it because cheese is calorie dense.
 There are soft, semisoft, and hard cheeses, as well as fresh or aged varieties.
-Here’s a rundown of some cheeses that are available in reduced-fat and/or fat-free versions and tips on how to incorporate them into your meals:
+Here’s a rundown of some cheeses that are available in reduced-fat and/or fat-free versions and tips on how to incorporate them into your meal plan:

-- Feta cheese is a tangy cheese that can be crumbled into salads and omelets and used in a variety of Mediterranean entrees.
+- Feta cheese is a tangy cheese that can be crumbled into salads and omelets and used in a variety of Mediterranean-inspired entrées.

-- Monterey Jack is an ivory-colored cow’s milk cheese that is great for melting and for sandwiches.
+- Monterey Jack is an ivory-colored cow’s milk cheese that is great for sandwiches.
 Look for some of the newer varieties like jalapeño or chipotle.

-- Mozzarella is a cow’s milk cheese that is delicious with salads and sandwiches as well as on pastas and pizzas.
+- Mozzarella is a cow’s milk cheese that is delicious with salads and sandwiches as well as added to whole-wheat pastas and pizzas.

-- Light spreadable cheese is a creamy, smooth mild cow’s milk cheese that typically comes in wedges and in a variety of flavors.
-A single-wrapped portion makes an easy, fuss-free, take-along snack on its own.
-Or enjoy it on whole-grain crackers, spread into celery sticks, or in a sandwich.
+- Light spreadable cheese is a creamy, mild cow’s milk cheese that typically comes in wedges and in a variety of flavors.
+A single-wrapped portion makes an easy, fuss-free, take-along snack to enjoy with vegetable sticks or fruit, depending on which Phase you're on.

 - Parmesan is a hard, full-flavored cheese that is at its best when freshly grated.
-Use it in pasta dishes, on salads, and in soups and stews.
-Look for Parmigiana-Reggiano.
+Use it in pasta dishes, on salads, and for topping soups and stews.
+One of the best-tasting is Parmigiana-Reggiano.
 It’s more expensive than other types of Parmesan and should be used in moderation because it is not available in reduced-fat versions, but it is well worth the price for its remarkable flavor.
 Buy it in wedges; then, once it's gone, add the rind to soups to increase flavor.

-- Part-skim ricotta is a smooth cheese that resembles cottage cheese but is sweeter-tasting and has four times more calcium.
+- Part-skim ricotta is a smooth cheese that resembles cottage cheese but has a slightly sweet taste and four times more calcium.
 Part-skim ricotta has all the flavor of the whole-milk version but 40 percent less fat.
 Ricotta cheese is an ideal ingredient in dessert recipes, such as our Phase 1 ricotta crèmes or our Phase 1 cheesecake.

-- Part-skim string cheese makes for a delicious and easy on-the-go snack.
+- Part-skim cheese sticks, which come in various flavors, make a delicious and easy on-the-go snack.

-- Swiss is a holey cow’s milk cheese that is commonly used for sandwiches or melted into egg dishes.
+- Swiss is a holey cow’s milk cheese that is commonly used for sandwiches, but it can also be melted into egg dishes and casseroles.